 Ever had someone ask you, “Do you have black powder?”
 Anyone who has done any powder coating knows that there’s a lot of colors qualifying as “black.”
 Doing two colors of powder coating is similar in a way; there’s more than one way to do it right – and being armed with some knowledge can help you get it right more often than not.
-What is important to recognize is that it takes a lot of extra time and care – so charge accordingly!
+What is important to recognize is that it takes some extra time and care - but there's several methods to accomplish it.
+Each are detailed below, step by step.

 There are many variables that come into play when doing two-color powder coating: Powder type, heat requirements, size/mass of part, flow-out temperature for each powder, appropriate tape to use, and more.

-Here are two different procedures some powder coaters follow when putting two colors of powder on one part is as follows:
+Here are three different procedures some powder coaters follow when putting two colors of powder on one part is as follows:

 Procedure #1